 |4 or older||12|

-n the treatment of menigeal leukemia, intrathecal (IT) methotrexate may be administered at intervals of 2 to 5 days.
-Caution should be excercised as IT methorexate administered at intervals of less than once week may increase subacute toxicity.
+the treatment of meningeal leukemia, intrathecal (IT) methotrexate may be administered at intervals of 2 to 5 days.
+Caution should be exercised as IT methotrexate administered at intervals of less than once week may increase subacute toxicity.
 IT methotrexate should be given until the cell count of the CSF returns to normal, and then one additional dose.
 IT methotrexate adds significantly to the systemic methotrexate drug level. therefore, concurrent systemic antileukemic therapy should be appropriately adjusted.